 In this guide, I will show you where to download the app as well as the settings to use in the Thrustmaster Control Panel and in-game to get the most out of the force feedback.

 Download FFBClip from Race Department.
 You will need a free account to do so.
+On the Register page, scroll all the way down to the bottom to create a free account.

 To install, extract the rar file and copy the apps and content folders into Steam Library\steamapps\common\assettocorsa.